community-privacy/community-privacy.github.io/_pages/team.md

 nav_order: 4
 ---

 We’re always looking for opportunities to collaborate with the broader ecosystem.
-If you have any questions, comments, ideas, or more, we would love to hear from you.
+If you have any questions, comments, ideas, or more, we would love to hear from you: [communityprivacyteam@protonmail.com](mailto:communityprivacyteam@protonmail.com)

 #### >> [Ying Tong Lai](https://github.com/therealyingtong) (she/her)